KLXM

-KRCD (103.9 MHz) is a commercial FM radio station licensed to Inglewood, California, and broadcasting to Greater Los Angeles Area.

-KRCV (98.3 MHz) is also a commercial FM radio station, licensed to West Covina, California, and broadcasting to the eastern San Gabriel Valley area of the eastern Los Angeles radio market.
+KLXM (103.9 FM) is a commercial radio station licensed to Inglewood, California, and broadcasting to Los Angeles County and parts of Orange County; it is simulcast full-time with KLXO (98.3 FM) licensed to West Covina, California, and broadcasting to the Inland Empire and parts of Orange County.
+Both stations simulcast a Spanish-language contemporary hit radio format branded as "Latino Mix 103.9 & 98.3".

-KRCV and KRCD simulcast a Spanish oldies radio format branded as "Recuerdo" or in English, "Memory."
-The music focuses on the Spanish Oldies Californian soft regional, pop and ballad hits of the 1960s, 1970s, 1980s, 1990s and up to 2010.
 The stations are owned by the Uforia Audio Network subsidiary of TelevisaUnivision.

-The stations have studios at the Univision Los Angeles Broadcast Center located on Centre Drive (near I-405) in Westchester area of Los Angeles.
-KRCD's transmitter is at a site in the Kenneth Hahn State Recreation Area in the Baldwin Hills.
-KRCV's transmitter is off Via Blanca in San Dimas near California State Route 57 (The Orange Freeway).
+The stations have studios at the Univision Los Angeles Broadcast Center located on Center Drive (near I-405) in the Westchester area of Los Angeles; KLXM’s transmitter is at a site in the Kenneth Hahn State Recreation Area in the Baldwin Hills and KLXO’s transmitter is off Via Blanca in San Dimas near California State Route 57 (The Orange Freeway).